 The knock came at midnight.
-Keel answered.
-It was the man in the black suit.
-He came in, closed the door, and handed Keel a stack of papers.
+Klein answered; it was the man in the black suit.
+He came into the motel room, closed the door, and handed Klein a stack of papers.

 “You’ll be happy to know that you’ve finished your report,” he said.
 “Here it is.”

-Keel sat in the motel room’s only chair, reading.
+Klein sat in the room’s only chair, reading the report over.
 He was bleary-eyed and unshaven.
 The room stank of liquor.
-“And the UFO reports?” he said.
+“And the UFO sightings?” he said.

 “A similar combination of natural phenomena and mass hysteria.
-The reports of, ahem, ‘Men in Black' harassing the locals were just a series of misunderstandings blown out of proportion because of the general atmosphere of paranoia and tension.”
-The man in the black suit nodded at the pages.
+The reports of, ahem, ‘Men in Black,' harassing the locals were just a series of misunderstandings blown out of proportion because of the general atmosphere of paranoia and tension.”
+The man in the black suit smiled.
 “Or so you've decided.”

-Keel grunted and dropped the pages on the table.
+Klein grunted.
 The man in the black suit handed him another sheet of paper.
 “We just need you to sign here,” he said.
-Keel signed, though his hand was shaking and he made a mess of it.
-The paper was dated December 14th—but today was only the twelfth.
-The man in the black suit snapped the document into his briefcase and said, “Done.
+Klein signed, though his hand was shaking and he made a mess of it.
+The paper was dated December 14th—two days from today.
+The man in the black suit took the document away, snapped it in his briefcase, and said, “There, done.
 Do you feel better?”

-“No,” said Keel.
+“No,” said Klein.
 The man in the black suit acted as if he did not hear.